inlinestyle/cinspect-mode/README.md

 ![](https://raw.github.com/inlinestyle/cinspect-mode/master/images/cinspect-startswith.png)

-In addition to being a great asset for python editing in general, we can use Jedi.el's analysis to trace objects even if they've been renamed:
+In addition to being a great asset for python editing in general, we can use Jedi.el's analysis to trace objects even if they've been renamed.
 With Jedi.el use enabled, we can put our cursor on `sort` and correctly determine that we're looking at Python's `list.sort` builtin:
 ```python
 foo = [1, 6, 7]
 foo.sort()